Equality and diversity: CIH charter for housing

 Introduction

 Housing plays a fundamental role in everyone’s life.
-Homes and the communities in which they are located, directly influence our access to key social and economic opportunities and they affect our well being.
+Homes and the communities in which they are located, directly influence our access to key social and economic opportunities and they affect our wellbeing.
 CIH is taking a lead in driving equality and diversity in housing.
 In 2011 we published our new Single Equality Scheme which sets out our commitment to equality and diversity and includes a dynamic action plan, outlining achievements and priorities.

 We believe that striving for greater equality means the sector is working towards a better balance of opportunities, resources and decision making processes for staff, customers and employees.
 Striving for greater diversity will ensure that the housing sector provides the right services and meets the right needs and aspirations of their customers in their diversity.